curateteaching/digitalpedagogy/keywords/blogging.md

 * Artifact Type: Assignment and rubric
 * Source URL: http://blogs.iac.gatech.edu/henriad/short-research-project/
-* Artifact Permission: given (no access to student work)
 * Copy of the Artifact: Course site hosted by the University in the Wordpress platform.
 As of 2/21/2016 the course site with assignment descriptions is publicly viewable; student work is private.
 * Creator and Affiliation: Diane Jakacki, Georgia Institute of Technology